yongzx/GSoC-2019-FrameNet/Documentation - Expanding FrameNet with NewsScape and Embedding.md

 ## Documentation of Creating Singularity Containers

-I create the Singularity container `production.sif` for this task of identifying new lexical units and creating BERT embeddings for them using Vagrant Box in MacOS.
+I create the Singularity container `/home/zxy485/zxy485gallinahome/week9-12/unseen_LUs/production.sif` for this task of identifying new lexical units and creating BERT embeddings for them using Vagrant Box in MacOS.

 **Dependencies Installation in Singularity Container**